Antique fashion, Victorian-style: Ready-made wash suits

 Handsome sateen suit, skirt and waist handsomely trimmed with silk ribbon.

-Ready-made white suits: Dresses for women in the 1890s
+Ready-made white suits: Victorian dresses for women in the 1890s

 White lawn suit, skirt with two rows of embroidery on front and sides, straight back, waist trimmed to correspond.